1987 Nobel Prize in Literature: Reactions

+Reactions from the Soviet Union included a comment from Gennadi Gerasimov of the Soviet Foreign Ministry, saying "the tastes of the Nobel Prize committee are somewhat strange sometime", adding that he would have preferred V. S. Naipaul as the recipient of the award.

 Award ceremony speech

 At the award ceremony in Stockholm on 10 December 1987, Sture Allén, permanent secretary of the Swedish Academy, said:

 In the remarkable writings to which the Swedish Academy has drawn attention this year, poetry as the highest manifestation of life is a theme throughout.
 It is developed with a poetic brilliance combined with both intellectual beauty and linguistic mastery. (...)

 Style and mood alternate in this richly orchestrated poetry.
 Here is the profound cultural analysis in the essays side by side with the rollicking ironies in the poem History of the Twentieth Century.
 Yet, for Joseph Brodsky poetry, even in its mirthful moments, is deadly earnest.